Particular/docs.particular.net/nservicebus/serialization/newtonsoft_howcoreusesjson_newtonsoft_[1,2).partial.md

-## How the NServiceBus core uses Json.net
+## How the NServiceBus core uses Json.NET

-The core of [NServiceBus uses Json.net](json.md).
-However it is [ILMerged](https://github.com/Microsoft/ILMerge) where this library has a standard dll and NuGet dependency.
+The core of [NServiceBus uses Json.NET](json.md).
+However it is [ILMerged](https://github.com/Microsoft/ILMerge) whereas this library has a standard dll and NuGet dependency.
 While ILMerging reduces versioning issues in the core it does cause several restrictions:

- * Can't use a different version of Json.net
+ * Can't use a different version of Json.NET
- * Can't use Json.net attributes
+ * Can't use Json.NET attributes
- * Can't customize the Json.net serialization behaviors.
+ * Can't customize the Json.NET serialization behaviors.

 These restrictions do not apply to this serializer.